 This Chickpea and Pasta Soup is the reason you’ll never buy a can of chickpeas again.
-It’s the most soul satisfying experience to serve your family a warm and comforting bowl of soup with the most melt in your mouth chickpeas that are so many steps above the canned variety, you’ll wonder why you ever took that shortcut.
 The heavy handed shower of Parmesan and chopped fresh parsley that top each bowl really seal the deal on this becoming your new favorite soup.

 Keep in touch!
 Subscribe to receive Melanie Makes recipes direct to your inbox.

 Original content posted January 2018.
 Updated January 2019.